 Why Stick To The 20%?

-If you’re sticking to the 20% savings of your income, this is a great amount to work towards financial independence.
+If you’re sticking to the 20% savings of your income, this is an incredible amount to work towards financial independence.
 This will work best when you are in your 20s or 30s.
 That means you can still enjoy an early retirement if that is what you want.

 This is a good rule of thumb to get started.